koodikulma-fi/data-signals/README.md

 // Trigger changes.
 // ..
-At Contexts level data refreshing uses 0ms timeout by default, and refreshes are always triggered all in sync. cApi.setInData("settings", { simple: "no" }); // Extends already by default, so "something" won't disappear. cApi.setInData("settings", { simple: "no" }, false); // This would make "something" disappears, but typing prevents it. cApi.setInData("settings.something.deep", false);  // Even if "something" was lost, this would re-create the path to "something.deep". cApi.refreshData("settings.something.deep"); // Trigger a refresh manually. cApi.refreshData(["settings.something.deep", "user.info"], 5); // Add keys and force the next cycle to be triggered after 5ms timeout.
+At Contexts level data refreshing uses 0ms timeout by default, and refreshes are always triggered all in sync. cApi.setInData("settings", { simple: "no" }); // Extends already by default, so "something" won't disappear. cApi.setInData("settings", { simple: "no" }, false); // This would make "something" disappear, but typing prevents it. cApi.setInData("settings.something.deep", false);  // Even if "something" was lost, this would re-create the path to "something.deep". cApi.refreshData("settings.something.deep"); // Trigger a refresh manually. cApi.refreshData(["settings.something.deep", "user.info"], 5); // Add keys and force the next cycle to be triggered after 5ms timeout.